LabKey/glass-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Parent type selector updates for adding and removing from EditableGrid
   - AddEntityButton asButton property to allow for icon only version
+  - DropdownAnchor asAnchor property to allow for version without `<a>` tag and href

 ### version 6.5.2
 *Released*: 12 December 2024